 Generally, Social Security wants to see people getting on with their lives and trying to find a way to make a living.
 Going back to school is a common part of this.

-However, it can sometimes cause problems in a disability case.
-Social Security cases can be summed up as, “do your conditions keep you from being able to do some kind of work?”
-That is a bit of a simplification since the standard is whether an individual can engage is a “substantial gainful activity,” but it is a good question to start with.
+However, going back to college or a trade school can cause problems in a disability case.
+Social Security disability is all about not being able to work.
+This is a bit of a simplification since the standard is whether an individual can engage is a “substantial gainful activity,” but it is a good place to start.

 I’m not trying to work, I’m just going to school.
 Is this going to be a problem?

 Here are 3 ways going to school could result in Social Security stopping your disability benefits:

 1. Going to school is inconsistent with your disability.

 If you have PTSD, social anxiety disorder, or another condition, how are you managing with the social requirements of going to school?

 This is not an insurmountable question, but Social Security will consider it, and you need to have an answer.

 I have known people who go back to school, but they take night or online classes to minimize social interaction.
 I have had other clients with anxiety disorders who have permission from the school and the instructors allowing them to leave the classroom without any penalty if they feel an anxiety attack coming on.

 Social Security often looks to the specific accommodations provided by the school to decide this is consistent with the disability.